GuanLab/DDR-Drug-Synergy-Prediction/README.md

 * Merck_test_by_cell_line : cross indication models
 * Merck_test_by_batch: cross batch models

-to start training the above two sets of models, first we need to `cd` to the corresponding directoriy:
+to start training the above two sets of models, first we need to `cd` to the corresponding directories:
 ```
 cd Merck_test_by_cell_line
 ```